 Shortcomings in Formula Grant Programs.
 Although most formula grant programs are designed to improve educational outcomes for disadvantaged children, the complexity and multiplicity of formula funding streams hinders maximum resource allocation to students in need.

-Title I, Part A of No Child Left Behind provides federal funding via formula grant to low-income school districts across the country.
+Title I. Title I, Part A of No Child Left Behind provides federal funding via formula grant to low-income school districts across the country.
 At $14.5 billion, it is the largest program under NCLB, for which total funding for all programs is approximately $25 billion.

 Although Title I, Part A was created to augment education resources for low-income children, the complexity and opaque nature of its multiple funding formulas has limited the program’s ability to provide resources to those children most in need.
 Title I is currently composed of four major funding streams: (1) the Basic Grant, which provides additional federal resources to states based on the number of low-income children in a state; (2) Concentration Grants, which supplement Basic Grant funding by providing yet more federal resources to low-income school districts; (3) Targeted Grants; and (4) Education Finance Incentive Grants, both of which provide even more resources to low-income school districts.
 The Targeted and Education Finance Incentive Grants have incredibly complex formulas, which states must take into consideration in addition to the Basic and Concentration Grant formulas.
 Susan Aud, an expert in Title I funding, notes that